igloo-project/igloo-parent/README.md

 Documentation
 -------------

+Documentation needs to be forked and maintained here.
-Find the OWSI-Core documentation [here](http://owsi-core-doc.readthedocs.io/en/latest/index.html).
+Before we complete it, you can find the OWSI-Core documentation [here](http://owsi-core-doc.readthedocs.io/en/latest/index.html)  (ancestor of this repository).